Lockbox Technology

 Access Alert

-The Listing Agent is immediately sent an email and a text notifying of the lockbox access, including the property address and the Realtor® name and phone number.
+The Listing Agent is immediately sent an email and text by the person’s cellphone notifying of the lockbox access, including the property address and the person’s name, phone number, and corporate affiliation.

-The effect of all this is that the Listing Agent is made aware of the details regarding the property access within a couple minutes of when the iBox is activated … sometimes even before the accessing parties have gone through the front door.
+The effect of all this is that the Listing Agent is made aware of the details regarding the property access at “Internet” speed of when the iBox is activated … typically even before the accessing parties have gone through the front door.

 The Listing Agent can set the Supra system to also simultaneously notify the Homeowner and any number of others of the lockbox access.